-In his speech, Bush called the campaign in Iraq an "ideological struggle" and drew comparisons to US military involvement in World War II, the Korean War and in Vietnam.
+In his speech, Bush called the campaign in Iraq an “ideological struggle” and drew comparisons to US military involvement in World War II, Korea and Vietnam.

 In a warning of the consequences of pulling troops out of Iraq, Bush referred to violence that ensued in Vietnam after US troops pulled out in 1973.

 Marwan Bishara, Al Jazeera’s senior political analyst, said Bush’s referral to prior US military campaigns during World War II and in Vietnam within his speech to the veterans was an attempt to court US public opinion in the wake of the troop surge.

 “The US president is pretty desperate today for a [positive] public opinion.
 Fifty-four per cent of Americans still do not support the [troop] surge.
 They don’t think the surge is working,” he said.

 “Only 10 per cent of the American public, according to recent polls, think the surge is working.”